UbiquityRobotics/learn/quick_start/connecting.md

 * Start the VM.
 Your user ID is "ubuntu", and the password is "ubuntu".
 Your workstation is ready to use.

-*{Wayne: This section chould be called WiFi configuration, or robot provisioning, or something other than connection. }*

 In a later section we will explain how to attach the robot to an existing WiFi network and how ROS can take advantage of that to control the robot.